joe-p/algo-did/README.md

 [__test\__/algo-did.test.ts](./__test__/algo-did.test.ts) contains tests for uploading and resolving both big (multi-box) and small (single-box) documents.

-# Missing Features

-* Currently no way to delete/update documents
-* SDK is missing JSON LD validation for document uploading

 # How to run

 ## Dependencies